zellij-org/zellij/CONTRIBUTING.md

 all contributors are expected to adhere to.

 ## Building
 To build Zellij, we're using cargo-make – you can install it by running `cargo install --force cargo-make`.
+To edit a manpage mandown crate (`cargo install mandown`) is used and the work is done on a markdown file in docs/MANPAGE.md.

 Zellij has a hard dependency on a package from `x11` most likely called `libX11`, or similarly on your system.